Bundaberg: Geography

 The city is about 385 km north of the state capital, Brisbane.
 It is 15 km inland from the Coral Sea coast and situated on the Burnett River.

 Etymology

 City name

 The name was coined by surveyor John Charlton Thompson and his assistant Alfred Dale Edwards.
 Bunda was derived from the name of one of the kinship groups of the local Taribelang people, and appended with the suffix "berg".
 Two sources of the suffix have been proposed.
 It is a Saxon suffix which means "hill".
 It is also a German word which translates as "mountain", and refers to the Sloping Hummoch, the singular hill rising above the relatively flat region surrounding the Burnett River on which the city is situated.

-Colloquially, the city is widely known throughout Australia as "Bundy".
-Residents are referred to by the demonym Bundabergian, which is also a corresponding adjective.

 Bourbong Street

 Bourbong Street is the main street of the city. and there is some controversy in regards to its spelling and meaning.
 Bourbong was alternatively spelled Bourbon or Boorbong, which was a local Aboriginal title given to a large waterhole in the area.
 The main street was historically also gazetted in the Bundaberg Mail as "Bourbon" street, but by 1941 there is no reference to "Bourbon" street.
 Robert Strathdee's farming selection in the vicinity of the watering holes was recorded on early survey maps as 'Boorbung'.

 A pioneer pastoralist of the region, Nicholas Tooth, wrote that "Bourbong" was derived from the local Aboriginal phrase "bier rabong", meaning "plenty dead".
 Tooth, who took up land in the area in the early 1860s, found that Aboriginal people resolutely avoided the "bier rabong" vicinity.
 He later found the skeletal remains there of around twenty Aboriginal people who were apparently massacred in a raid by the Native Police.